PADL/OpenSRP/README.md

 # SwiftMRP

 A Swift implementation of MMRP, MVRP and MSRP.
+It is a work in progress.

 ## Architecture

+* CNetLink: wrapper around libnl and friends
+* NetLink: Swift structured concurrency wrapper around CNetLink
-* MRP: abstract state machine
+* MRP: abstract state machine, platform abstraction layer
-* LinuxMRP: Linux protocol handlers
 * MRPDaemon: MRP daemon
-* CNetLink: extra APIs for NetLink